pypeit/PypeIt/doc/tutorials/mosfire_howto.rst

 The dither offset, in conjunction with the MOSFIRE slitmask design information, is used by PypeIt to find the targeted objects on the slit and to force the extraction of undetected objects at the expected location (see :ref:`radec_object_report` and :ref:`add_missing_obj_report`).
-As default (i.e., if we did not add the lines above in the :ref:`pypeit_file:Parameter Block`), PypeIt uses the dither offset recorded in the header of the science frames for this purpose; however, it is known that MOSFIRE observations show small drifts of the objects position with time, which are not recorded in the header.
+As default (i.e., if we did not add the lines above in the :ref:`parameter_block`), PypeIt uses the dither offset recorded in the header of the science frames for this purpose; however, it is known that MOSFIRE observations show small drifts of the objects position with time, which are not recorded in the header.
 For this reason, a better approach would be to let PypeIt compute the offset using a bright object in one of the slits in the slitmask.
 To do so, we need